crissyg923/random-password-generator/README.md

 ## Credits

-This site was created with the assistance of the TA's in office hours, a Rutgers tutor, Chrom DevTools, and various google searches.
+This site was created with the assistance of the TA's in office hours, a Rutgers tutor, Chrome DevTools, and various google searches.
 Here are a few of the google links that helped me the most:

 [Setting a Range of Numbers as a Variable](https://stackoverflow.com/questions/35004505/set-a-range-of-numbers-as-a-variable-javascript)